mgechev/angularjs-in-patterns/README.md

 Each service, filter, directive and controller has a provider (i.e. object which factory method, called `$get`), which is responsible for creating the component's instance.

-We can dig a little bit deeper in AngularJS' implementation:
+We can dig a little bit deeper in Angular 1' implementation:

 ```JavaScript
 //...